On the complement of nef divisors on projective manifolds: Abstract

 \section{Abstract}

-Let $X'$ be a complex projective manifold, $\dim X'>1$, $Z$ be a connected analytic subset of codimension one that is the support of a nef effective Cartier divisor $D$ on $X'$, $X:=X'\setminus Z$.
-We prove that the following assertions are equivalent: \begin{itemize} \item $X$ is not Hartogs; \item $H^{1}_{c}(X,\mathcal{O}_{X})$ is $\infty$-dimensional; \item $D$ is abundant of Iitaka dimension one; \item $X$ is a proper fibration over an affine curve; \item There exists a compact analytic set of codimension one of $X$ that is not removable. \end{itemize}
+{ Let $X'$ be a complex projective manifold, $\dim X'>1$, $Z$ a connected analytic subset of codimension one which is the support of a nef effective Cartier divisor $D$ on $X'$, $X:=X'\setminus Z$.
+Let $\kappa(D)$ be the Iitaka dimension of $D$.
+We prove that $X$ is not Hartogs if and only if $D$ is abundant and $\kappa(D)=1$.
+In particular, $X$ is not Hartogs if and only if $X$ is a proper fibration over an affine curve. }